kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-26-world-building.md

 \
 To decide what biomes went where, I used another three generated shader textures.
 The first two were for altitude and rainfall.
-The altitude map was modulated with the biome texture to ensure than land near the sea was close to sea level.
+The altitude map was modulated with the biome texture to ensure that land near the sea was close to sea level.
 Both of these used Simplex Noise as the base technique for their implementations.
 The third map was a temperature map.
 This was implemented in a simple fashion, first by creating horizontal stripes representing temperature, and then applying a seeded random vertical distortion across the texture.